toluna-terraform/terraform-aws-bg-ecs-pipeline/examples/docker-build-and-push/README.md

 | DOCKERFILE_PATH | service/ | The path to the Dockerfile in your repository. | This is the working dir. |
 | ADO_USER | JenkinsArtifact | SSM parameter /app/ado_user | In use in ```docker build``` command. |
 | ADO_PASSWORD | ****** | SSM parameter /app/ado_password | In use in ```docker build``` command. |

+### Additional tests
+If you want to add some tests or commands in your Buildspec - you can do it, all you need to do is:
+- Add a line as a Bash command in the file.
+- Apply your changes (```terraform apply```).